CCorfield/Torch-parallel-nccl-MPS-Example/README.md

 	/var/log/nvidia-mps_<dev1>_<dev2>

-Note that nVidia counts devices from 0, whereas cutorch counts starting from 1.
-In this case, use nVidia’s method.
-Since the pipe and log directories are no longer in their default locations you must have every user set their locations in their environments before starting Torch scripts.
+Note that nVidia counts devices from 0, whereas `cutorch` counts from 1.
+In this case, we use nVidia’s scheme.
+Since the pipe and log directories are no longer in their default locations, you must have every user set their locations in their environments before starting Torch scripts.
 You can have them source the following scripts:

-	$> set_mps_env_for_gpus.sh <dev1>,<dev2>,…

-Pass the same list of devices as you used for setting up the MPS daemon.
+	$>. set_mps_env_for_gpus.sh <dev1>,<dev2>,... or
+	$>. set_mps_env.sh

+The latter script will deduce the desired devices from the name of the MPS directory it finds in `/tmp`.
+Modify the scripts according to your own preferred scheme.

 One detail to note with MPS is that the daemon starts mps-server processes on demand, and that a given instance is always tied to one user, which prompts the question: “What happens if a second user tries to use the GPU(s) while the first user is running programs on them?”
 The short answer is that the second user’s application(s) will block until the first user’s last application quits.
 This is a consequence of the exclusive process compute mode.
 However, once all the first user’s processes have terminated, the MPS daemon will shut down the first user’s mps-server process and start up a new one with UID of the second user.
 Also note that when you run nvidia-smi you will not see your individual processes, but the mps-server process: